indykiss/DataStructures-Algos/Interview_tips.md

 4. Throw a data strcture at it.
 - Hashes?
 Supreme dude at lookups
 - Maps?
-Ok if need to iterate over all AND leys aren't strs
+Ok if need to iterate over all AND keys aren't strs

 5. Make some bounds on time & space.
 - I have to at least look at all the items, so I can’t do better than O(n) time.